-- Application completed and signed; - All documentation submitted and/or uploaded with application; - Entity meets size requirements to be considered as per the Eligible Entities section;

-- Be registered to do business in Puerto Rico; - Establish evidence of Agricultural Managerial Ability per the Agricultural Managerial Ability section (documented); - Be physically located in Puerto Rico; and - Demonstrate that more than fifty-one percent (51%) of production or services are consumed and/or produced locally (documented).
+- Application completed and signed; - All documentation submitted and/or uploaded with application; - > Entity meets size requirements to be considered as per the Eligible Entities section; - Be registered to do business in Puerto Rico; - Establish evidence of Agricultural Managerial Ability per the Agricultural Managerial Ability section (documented); - > Be physically located in Puerto Rico; and - > Demonstrate that more than fifty-one percent (51%) of production or services are consumed and/or produced locally (documented). - Proof that business is current on all Puerto Rico tax obligations or current on one or more payment plans. - Proof that business is current on property taxes should the business own the location.